ifuhrmann/MovieOrganizer/readMe.txt

-Uses IMDBpy and sqlAlchemy libraries
+Uses IMDBpy, sqlAlchemy, and pyqt5 libraries

-Run movieLibrary.py and nothing else for now.
-All sqlAlchemyTest files are not important
+All files with test in the name are not important